brandur/sorg/content/drafts/mongodb.md

 I'll start off by addressing some of the more typical reasons that MongoDB is criticized.
-While everything in this section is a perfectly valid concern, I'll argue that there are _far_ more important reasons that you should never use the database.
+While everything in this section is a perfectly valid concern, I'll argue that there are _far_ more important reasons that it should be avoided.

 ### Data Integrity (#data-integrity)